 Yet millions of people still lack access to modern contraception and reproductive health care.

-We work tirelessly with governments, private sector actors, local organizations, and communities to ensure a range of contraceptive choices are available and accessible—when, where, and how people want and need them, so everyone has the freedom and support to shape their own future.
+We work tirelessly with governments, private-sector actors, local organizations, and communities to ensure that a range of contraceptive choices is available and accessible—when, where, and how people want and need them—so that everyone has the freedom and support to shape their own future.